johnalvero/bash-otp/README.md

 # bash-otp
 One-Time Password generator for CLI using bash, oathtool.

-Automatically copys the token into your computer's copy buffer (MacOS only atm)
+Automatically copies the token into your computer's copy buffer (MacOS only atm)

 This is basically "Authy for the CLI"